:

 2. Easier product changes

-Improve Reliability/Resiliency: How will it recover after failure?
+Improve reliability/resiliency: How will it recover after failure?

 Tip 4: Eliminate memory errors and resource leaks

 Reliability measures the level of risk inherent in your software and the likelihood it will fail, while resilience measures the ability to deal with failure.
-Common failures result from having memory errors like null pointer exceptions and resource leaks that degrade performance.
+Common failures result from memory errors like null pointer exceptions and resource leaks that degrade performance.

 It's estimated that, in Fortune 1000 companies, the average total cost of unplanned application downtime per year is $1.25 - $2.5 billion.
 "Unplanned" means inconvenience for both the company and its supporting users, and equally frustrating for both groups.